upbound/docs/content/mcp/gitops.md

 ### Add the up CLI init container to Argo

-Create a new file called `up-plugin-values.yaml` and paste the following yaml:
+Create a new file called `up-plugin-values.yaml` and paste the following YAML:

 ```yaml
 controller: